ADVERTISEMENTS

 Read Also: Best Painting Software for Linux

-As nice as that sounds, Photoshop doesn’t have any desktop clients for Linux users.
-While the reason for Adobe’s behavior is still up for debate, I will rather spend my time compiling a list of the best alternatives that you can use in the meantime.
+I will rather spend my time compiling a list of the best alternatives that you can use in the meantime.
 In most cases, you wouldn’t even need Photoshop any longer.

 With that being said, here are the best Adobe Photoshop alternatives for Linux.
 This list concentrates on software that mirrors Photoshop’s features so I wouldn’t include apps that like Inkscape.